 I love the audio piece to it, because personally when I’m going through a product and they have audio, I’ll pull them all down to like my mobile phone and then listen to it when I’m mowing the lawn, so it ends up being nice that way.
 I can get a refresher of the information as I’m doing some work around the house.

-So the video course, it should be four to six modules.
-So have one central underlying idea of what it is you want to cover, and then break it down into four to six modules.
-And if you don’t know what those modules should be, if you have a list or friends or customers or whatever, ask them, if I was to teach this, what would you want to know?
-Give me a list of questions that you would ask me, so that I can put them together in a digital product.
+The video course should be four to six modules.
+Have one central underlying idea of what it is you want to cover, and then break it down into four to six modules.
+And if you don’t know what those modules should be, if you have a list of friends or customers or whatever, ask them, if I was to teach this, what would you want to know?
+Give me a list of questions that you would ask me so that I can put them together in a digital product.
 And then you can go through it and I’ll give you access to it for free.
 That’s a nice way of giving the ideas to create it.

-So the modules, four to six modules, oftentimes you don’t necessarily want to give them all the modules at once.
-You want to drip the material out, because any more, especially now, like now, now, we're just so overwhelmed with information and we're so ADD that oftentimes a course that is a big box of shit, just, boom, like it’s difficult to get through it.
-Because you start and then you’re like, wow, I’ve got so much more to do.
+The modules, four to six modules, oftentimes you don’t necessarily want to give them all the modules at once.
+You want to drip the material out.
+We’re so ADD that oftentimes a course that is a big box of shit, just, boom, like it’s difficult to get through it.
+You start and then you’re like, wow, I’ve got so much more to do.

-So oftentimes, like a lot of our clients, we drip it out week by week.
+Oftentimes, like a lot of our clients, we drip it out week by week.
 Week one is module one, week two is module two.
-It helps when the product is purchased through a payment plan, like a three pay plan or whatever.
+It will really help when you purchase the product through a payment plan, like a three payment plan or whatever.
 Then you can drip the material out.
-And when they're done paying, they get the whole course.
+The whole course will be released once they are done paying for it.

-So big box courses we talked about, this is very much like a masterclass.
-When figuring how to sell digital products, a great way to do is is packaging...
+Big box courses we talked about, this is very much like a masterclass.
+When figuring how to sell digital products, a great way to do this is the packaging.

 Now oftentimes these courses sell between $1,000 and $5,000.
-So they typically have a longer prospect journey, a longer ramp up time.
-So somebody becomes aware of you, they sign up for a lead magnet, they’re on their email list for a little while, they jump on a webinar.
-And on that webinar you make the pitch into the course, and then they purchase said course, and then they go through it week by week by week and every week you can think about it like a college university class.
+They typically have a longer prospect journey, a longer ramp-up time.
+Somebody becomes aware of you.
+They sign up for a lead magnet, they’re on their email list for a little while, they jump on a webinar.
+On that webinar, you make the pitch into the course.
+They purchase the said course, and then they go through it week by week by week.
+Every week you can think about it as a college university class.

-Every week you have your instructional material, you have your book, so your book, and might be just be worksheets, but you have your book and you’re going through your book and you're doing the homework and whatever.
+Every week you have your instructional material.
+You have your book and might just be worksheets.
+Also, you have your book and you’re going through your book.
+You are doing the homework and whatever.
 And then you have like office hours, so think about, that ends up being how these multi-thousand dollar courses, digital products are sold and packaged.

 Oftentimes, you can only do so many students.
 It might be two students or four students or eight or 10 or 12 or whatever.
 But they’re pretty high touch.
 So we’ve, for the most part, like one person can handle about 20, 30 students at the same time, which is important from a revenue standpoint.
-So it's still great revenue.
-If you have an eight week class and you have 20 students, who each paid $5,000, then one of the problems is you don’t get paid again until you run that class again.
-So it's just something to manage and consider.
+It’s still great revenue.
+If you have an eight-week class and you have 20 students, who each paid $5,000, then one of the problems is you don’t get paid again until you run that class again.
+It’s just something to manage and consider.

-Now this video is very much about how to sell digital products.
+Now, this video is very much about how to sell digital products.
 Coaching, consulting we talked about yesterday or we talked about consulting yesterday.
-So going through and providing advice and providing strategy and stuff to clients is a function of digital products is a upper end, higher ticket function of digital products.
-But it isn't necessarily needed so much.
-So that should give you a pretty good idea of the way to sell digital products because of how they are packaged.
+Going through and providing advice and providing strategy and stuff to clients is a function of digital products is an upper-end, higher-ticket function of digital products.
+It should give you a pretty good idea of the way to sell digital products because of how they are packaged.

 To Sell Digital Products

-So what a lot of people end up doing is they sell the product, they shotgun the product, I should say.
-So they jump on a webinar and I’ve done this before, not anymore.
-I haven’t lately in a really long time, but they jump on a webinar, they invite their list to a webinar, run paid traffic to a webinar, and then on the webinar they offer a live course.
-So the live course starts in two weeks or three weeks or whatever.
+What a lot of people end up doing is they sell the product, they shotgun the product, I should say.
+They jump on a webinar and I’ve done this before, not anymore.
+I haven’t lately in a really long time, but they jump on a webinar, they invite their list to a webinar, run paid traffic to a webinar, and then on the webinar, they offer a live course.
+The live course starts in two weeks or three weeks or whatever.
 And then they pre-sell seats to this live course.
 Then they do this live course live, so they go through and fulfill the content.